wisupai/e2m/README.md

 ✨The ultimate goal of the E2M project is to provide high-quality data for Retrieval-Augmented Generation (RAG) and model training or fine-tuning.

+**Core Architecture of the Project:**

+- **Parser**: Responsible for parsing various file types into text or image data.
+- **Converter**: Responsible for converting text or image data into Markdown format.

+Generally, for any type of file, the parser is run first to extract internal data such as text and images.
+Then, the converter is used to transform this data into Markdown format.

 ## 📂 Supported File Types

 -   doc